puppetlabs/puppet-docs/source/puppet/3.7/reference/_naming_variables.md

 * Numbers
 * Underscores (`_`)

-There are some restrictions on the first character after the `$`:

-* The first character must not be an uppercase letter.
+Regex capture variables are named with numbers alone.
+All other variable names **must** start with a lowercase letter or an underscore.

-* If the first character is an underscore, that variable should only be accessed from its own local scope; using qualified variable names where any namespace segment begins with `_` is deprecated.
+If the first character is an underscore, that variable should only be accessed from its own local scope; using qualified variable names where any namespace segment begins with `_` is deprecated.

 Note that [some variable names are reserved.](./future_lang_reserved.html#reserved-variable-names)